In December 2018, I decided to travel to Syria.

 You will also have to pay an exit fee of 2,500SYP, which is around 5USD.

-I traveled in Syria independently and didn’t book a tour.
+I traveled in Syria independently in December 2018 and January 2019, yet, I didn’t book a tour.
 How did I do it?

-The fact is that I got my security clearance (with Basil from the Travel King) in October 2018 for 325USD but, for personal reasons, I had to postpone my trip until December/January.
+The fact is that I got my security clearance (with Basil from the Travel King, the most disgraceful person ever) in October 2018 for 325USD but, for personal reasons, I had to postpone my trip until December/January.

 In mid-December, I contacted Basil to let him know that I would travel to Syria soon, most likely during the first week of January.
 However, he told me that the rules had changed since we last talked (because of that German backpacker), so now I needed to book a tour with him.